AbdullahKaitoua/msd21_kaitoua_abdullah/exercise6.md

 # Exercise 6

-## Was ist notwendig um Maven Site Dokumentation zu generieren?
+## What is necessary to generate Maven site documentation?

 -Creating a site
 -Customizing the Look & Feel